christiandudel/IIPS2021/Slides/intro.md

 - Twitter: @c_dudel
 - Website: christiandudel.com

 # Exercises

-- For each session, there will be some voluntary exercises to solve
+- There will be some (voluntary!) exercises to solve available on GitHub/OSF
-- If you have any questions regarding the exercises you can post them on Slack
-- Solutions will be available online (GitHub/OSF)
+- Solutions will be available online
-- These voluntary exercises have to be distinguished from the (mandatory!) assignment

 # What is R?